DVRM65/noahide-faq/README.md

 For some, conversion to Judaism may not be an option due to practical considerations, or may not be desirable to those who want to conserve their national identity.
 Therefore if one's mother is not jewish, Noahidism is the best option.

-Finally, Noahidism is relatively new unexplored territory.
-There is a lot of material out there on the web under the banner of "Noahidism" and it will be difficult to sift through what is acceptable in the eyes of HaShem, and what is not.
+Finally, Noahidism is not an organized religion and has no central authority.
+Different groups will have different opinions on issues such as whether Noahides are allowed to study Torah or observe the Sabbath.
+This unfortunately makes it difficult to discern what is acceptable and what is not.

 ## What happens if I decide not to be a Noahide?